 - 6.1 The Parties recognise that the IJB requires various corporate support services in order to fully discharge its duties under the Act. - 6.2 In preparation for integration, a Transitional Leadership Group was set up by the Parties as a vehicle for joint working, and this was provided with corporate support by the Parties through joint "workstream groups".
-This allowed appropriate advice and support to be given on areas such as finance, legal, human resources, information sharing etc. - 6.3 The Parties shall identify, and may review, the corporate resources required for the IJB for the period since April 2015 between April 2015 and April 2018, including the provision of any professional, technical, or administrative rechnical or administrative services for the purpose of preparing a Strategic Plan and carrying out integration functions.
-This assessment will be informed by the support provided via the "workstream groups" referred to in paragraph 6.2 above and shall be made available to the IJB. - 6.4 From Between April 2015 and April 2018, the Parties shall be responsible for ensuring that the IJB has provision of suitable resources for corporate support to allow it to fully discharge its duties under the Act. - 6.5 The Parties and the IJB shall reach an agreement in respect of how these services will be provided to the IJB which will set out the details of the provision. - e.6 Before the end of April 2018, tThe Parties and the IJB shall identify and keep under regular review suitable resources for corporate support for the IJB to allow it to fully discharge its duties under the act.
+This allowed appropriate advice and support to be given on areas such as finance, legal, human resources, information sharing etc. - 6.3 The Parties shall identify, and may review, the corporate resources required for the IJB for the period since April 2015, including the provision of any professional, technical, or administrative services for the purpose of preparing a Strategic Plan and carrying out integration functions.
+This assessment will be informed by the support provided via the "workstream groups" referred to in paragraph 6.2 above and shall be made available to the IJB. - 6.4 From April 2015, the Parties shall be responsible for ensuring that the IJB has provision of suitable resources for corporate support to allow it to fully discharge its duties under the Act. - 6.5 The Parties and the IJB shall reach an agreement in respect of how these services will be provided to the IJB which will set out the details of the provision.

+The Parties shall identify and keep under regular review suitable resources for corporate support for the IJB to allow it to fully discharge its duties under the act.
 These resources shall be considered as part of the IJB's annual budget setting and review process.
+Corporate support resources shall include appropriate advice and support to be given on areas such as finance, legal, human resources, information and Information and communication technologies.